Web design is a crucial part of any dynamic and static page nowadays. Just like in any other sector, design trends also shift—quite drastically.

 If you wouldn’t rush an author writing a book, why would you rush an online designer designing a site?

-Some people grossly underestimate website design outsourcing as it “takes away jobs from the local talent pool.”
+Some people grossly underestimate web design outsourcing as it “takes away jobs from the local talent pool.”

 In some professions, having degrees and certificates doesn’t really matter if one has the necessary skills.